-This multidisciplinary undergraduate course is designed to introduce students to the role of information management in health care.
-During the course, students will explore benefits, issues, risks and challenges related to the electronic health record and other information systems in the health care environment.
-Students will also explore the field of consumer informatics and its use in providing health related information to health care consumers.
-The course will address the role of the health care provider in working with computers and information management systems in health care.
+This multidisciplinary course introduces students to the role of information management in health care.
+Students will explore benefits, issues, risks and challenges related to the electronic health record and other information systems in the health care environment.
+Students will also explore the field of consumer informatics and its use in providing health related information to health consumers.
+The course will address the role of the health provider in working with computers and information management systems in health care.